Of the 209 organizations surveyed by phone and web:

 The drivers for implementing IoT solutions ranged from greater productivity, improved quality of service, improved security, greater reliability, cost savings and faster decision-making.
 But the number one and two drivers varied by vertical.
 For example Primary industries (like Oil and Gas) ranked cost savings as number one and greater productivity as number two while Utilities ranked improved quality of service and faster decision making as their top two drivers.

 Regardless of industry, the report found that security was a top consideration for Canadian CXOs when looking at new technology.
 Security of the devices, the connection and the data are all considerations when looking at IoT solutions and require multiple departments within an organization to weigh-in when assessing which solutions to implement.

-Despite the early stage of the industry in Canada, there is much hope for growth.
+Despite the early stage of the Internet of Things in Canada, there is much hope for growth.
 According to the report, spending on IoT solutions is forecast to grow from $5.6 billion in 2013 to $21 billion by 2018 in Canada alone.